raskrawen/EscapeRoomVirt/documentation/readme.md

 dato: maj 2025
-Start server by: "nodemon server/server.js" og "node server/server.js". git status git push origin new_branch:main --force
+Start server by: "nodemon server/server.js" og "node server/server.js". git status

-1.3.5 and 1.3.8 has mixed files.
+1. git push origin new_branch:main --force (This will overwrite the remote main branch with the contents/history of your local new_branch.)
+2. Switch to main branch.
+Run pull (gets the remote main to local VS code)

 features:
+1.3.12:

 1.3.11:
-    transition to task 3 with two view. transition to task 2 possible.
+    transition to task 3 with two different views. transition to task 2 possible.
     topBar display teamId.
     topBar in six fields.